 The Deputy Chief Executive gave a brief presentation to members providing a project status and overview update regarding NHS Highland Community Services activity being undertaken by Meridian Productivity, following an initial scoping session in May 2024.
 He advised as to the Program purpose, scope, methodology and relevant key measures.
 Following the initial 20-week program, NHS Highland would then manage and administer relevant activity inhouse.
 He provided an outline of the current Program status by area team, and individual Service based on standards set by the Service Professional Leads themselves.
-He then took members through some of data aspects generated to date and outlined some of the considerations involved in seeking increased efficiency and cost management elements etc. it was emphasised there would be a large element of change management activity to be taken forward overall.
-On the point raised it was confirmed Staffside had been actively engaged.
+He then took members through some of data aspects generated to date and outlined some of the considerations involved in seeking increased productivity in relation to releasing time to care, as well as efficiency and equity.
+It was emphasised there would be a large element of change management activity to be taken forward overall.
+On the point raised it was confirmed Staffside had been engaged but this engagement would need to continue.